[Article was written before the start of La Grande Boucle and has not been updated.]

-Contador did not either, instead he collects second places.
+Contador did not win a race either in 2017.
+Instead he seems to become a dedicated collector of second places.
 In Ruta del Sol, Volta a Catalunya and Tour of the Basque Country he was runner-up behind Valverde, while Sergio Henao got the better of him in Paris-Nice – albeit with merely 2 seconds.

 Favourites Tour de France 2017